There is nothing worse than doing the same workout week after week, except never progressing.

 - Single leg exercises limit the amount of external load you can use which will reduce the overall stress and recovery.
 That way you can focus on getting strong, powerful and better at whatever activity you are looking to improve.

 Here are a few of my favorite exercises:

 - Bulgarian split squats

 - Single leg deadlift variations

 - Hex bar deadlifts

-Pick 1-3 of these exercises and perform them for 3-4 sets each in the 5-10 rep range and you will be on your way to becoming more athletic in no time.
+Pick 1-3 of these exercises and perform them for 3-4 sets each in the 5-10 rep range and you will increase your athleticism in no time.

 Third, Up Your Power

 Power is a product of strength and speed, so basically it’s how fast you can do something.
 That is why it’s important to develop a solid strength base before getting to this point.

 When you are training to become more athletic you need to increase your ability to produce power.